usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	</tr>
 	<tr>
 			<td>Specification Bug</td>
 	<td>Specification Bug type – A defect in the metadata or algorithm of an operation – proper operands over an improper operation.
-It is always the first cause for the chain of weaknesses underlying a software security vulnerability.
+It is the roor cause of a security vulnerability.
 It must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Modifier </td>